unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

     }
     ```

 * Now, any views that need to display a Chuck Norris fact can use the `FactViewModel` to retrieve one.
-Thanks to use of Refit, the details of HTTP requests and deserialization are abstracted away from the view and boilerplate code is avoided.
+Thanks to the use of Refit, the details of HTTP requests and deserialization are abstracted away from the view, and boilerplate code is avoided.

 ## See also